← Return to Blog

 Like any wedding venue, however, pay attention to sneaky fees and keep a close eye on your expenses.
 You’d be surprised how quickly they can creep up.

-Still, the current trend for destination weddings is to make them grand events lasting several days.
-There might be group outings to explore the area in the days before the ceremony, a cocktail hour the night before, then a friends brunch the day after saying “I do.”
-The more involved — and the grander the party — the higher the price tag.
+The current trend for destination weddings is to make them grand events lasting several days.
+There might be group outings to explore the area in the days before the ceremony, a cocktail hour the night before, then a friends brunch the day after.

-The popularity of destination weddings has made it more expensive for guests in recent years as well.
+While these grand parties have major appeal to some guests, others may cringe at the price tag.
+The popularity of destination weddings has made it more expensive for guests in recent years.
 According to a survey by Zola, people attended an average of four weddings and seven wedding-related events, such a bridal shower or bachelor party, in 2022.

 What Are the Best Locations for a Destination Wedding?